niieani/gpt-tokenizer/README.md

 ## Contributing

 Contributions are welcome!
 Please open a pull request or an issue to discuss your bug reports, or use the discussions feature for ideas or any other inquiries.

+## Thanks

+Thanks to @dmitry-brazhenko's [SharpToken](https://github.com/dmitry-brazhenko/SharpToken), whose code was served as a reference for the port.

 Hope you find the `gpt-tokenizer` useful in your projects!